mrsatya21/CloudWatchAgent/readme.md

 3. Run the command `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-config-wizard`.

-4. Follow the prompt and answer few question and your configuration file will be ready.
+4. Follow the prompt and answer few questions and your configuration file will be ready.

-5. After that you can run the command `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c file:/opt/aws/amazon-cloudwatch-agent/bin/config.json -s`.
+5. After that you need to run the command *(to start the CloudWatch agent)* : `sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -c file:/opt/aws/amazon-cloudwatch-agent/bin/config.json -s`.

 6. Bingo!
 You are all set now.